caltechlibrary/commonpy/README.md

 | `reset()` | Resets the interruption flag |

-### `module_utils`
+### Module utilities

-This collection of functions is useful for working with paths related to a running module, for example to find internal data files that might be needed for normal operation.
+The `module_utils` collection of functions is useful for working with paths related to a running module, for example to find internal data files that might be needed for normal operation.

 | Function           | Purpose |
 |--------------------|---------|